 Pets are not allowed to bring in.

-After visiting Sichuan Museum, it is recommended to go to Qingyang Palace, Shu Brocade and Embroidery Museum, Dufu Thatched Cottage, Chengdu Research Base of Giant Panda Breeding, Jinsha Site Museum, and other famous spots in Chengdu to have more fun.
+After visiting Sichuan Museum, it is recommended to go to Qingyang Palace, Shu Brocade and Embroidery Museum, Dufu Thatched Cottage, Jinsha Site Museum and other landmarks of Chengdu.
+Of course, the cute pandas in Chengdu Research Base of Giant Panda Breeding is the top 1 must-go for all visitors.

-Top 3 tours chosen by most customers to explore in the best way.
+Top 3 Chengdu tours chosen by most customers to explore Chengdu in the best way.
 Check the detailed itinerary, or tailor your own trip now with us.

 Chengdu: Jinli Street, Giant Panda Base, Wenshu Temple